 Perturbations in perspective were introduced by either changing the handedness of the robot from right to left or the view, from egocentric to allocentric, while requiring the mapping between movements and intended axial directions to be consistent.
 In this manner, we were able to test whether the subject could flexibly and proficiently reuse stereotyped movement commands regardless of shifts in visual perspective.
-In addition, we also increased the number of mappings to 9 by including two additional actions, left and wrist movements, simulating the left and right rotation of the robotic arm in the virtual environment respectively (Fig. S5).
+In addition, we also increased the number of mappings to 9 by including two additional actions, left and wrist movements, simulating the left and right rotation of the robotic arm in the virtual environment respectively.
 All the collected data with time-markers for the various task states and real-time decodes were saved for later offline analyses.

 Discrete PnP experiments